 January 31, 2000 - A moratorium on executions is declared by Illinois Governor George Ryan.
 Since 1976, Illinois is the first state to block executions.

 2002 - Atkins v.
 Virginia.
-The Supreme Court rules that the execution of mentally retarded defendants violates the Eighth Amendment's ban on cruel and unusual punishment.
+The Supreme Court rules that the execution of mentally disabled defendants violates the Eighth Amendment’s ban on cruel and unusual punishment.

 January 2003 - Before leaving office, Governor Ryan grants clemency to all the remaining 167 inmates on Illinois’s death row, due to the flawed process that led to the death sentences.

 June 12, 2006 - The Supreme Court rules that death row inmates can challenge the use of lethal injection as a method of execution.

 December 17, 2007 - New Jersey Governor Jon Corzine signs legislation abolishing the death penalty in the state.
 The death sentences of eight men are commuted to sentences of life without parole.